OmarKhalil10/AWS-Cloud-Practitioner-Preparation/README.md

-# AWS-Cloud-Practitioner-Preparation
+# Prepare for the AWS Certified Cloud Practitioner (CLF-C01) Certification Exam

-# 1- Cloud Concepts
+# 1- Introduction to Cloud Computing

 ## The Internet